Luffy-7744/Samsung-PD-Training-/README.md

 4. Check unconstrained endpoints
 5. Port missing input/output delay.
 6. Port missing slew/load constraints.
-ICC command: check_timing
+*command: check_timing*

 Library checks:
 It validate the library i.e. it checks the consistency between logical and physical libraries.
 It checks the qualities of both libraries.
-check_library: This command shows the name of the library, library type & its version, units of time, capacitance, leakage power, and current.
+*check_library*: This command shows the name of the library, library type & its version, units of time, capacitance, leakage power, and current.
 It shows the number of cells missing, the number of metal or pins missing in the physical and logical library.

 **Propagation Delay :**